secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/index.html.md

 1. Ensure you can follow through on the date you sign up for or please help coordinate a replacement as soon as you know you can no longer participate.
 1. Participation is voluntary and is **NOT** reimbursable by GitLab.
 Any expense incurred would be your responsibility.

-If you have any questions, please reach out to the Total Rewards team.
+If you have any questions, please reach out to parental-leave@gitlab.com.

 ## Parental Leave